Akinbohun-Joseph/Akinbohun-Joseph/README.md

 - 👋 Hi, I’m @Akinbohun-Joseph
-- 👀 I’m interested in Native Mobile App Development
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Java and Kotlin
+- 🌱 I’m currently learning NodeJs, ExpressJs and MongoDB
 - 💞️ I’m looking to collaborate on building projects and apps
 - 📫 How to reach me; opseyakinbohun@gmail.com